top of page

 Sleep isn’t just about falling asleep—it’s also about staying asleep, which depends on how stable your internal environment is throughout the night.

-This guide is part of the broader HealthQuest learning system, where articles, tools, and structured courses work together to help you understand and apply health skills step by step.
-You can explore how the full system works on the 👉 HealthQuest learning hub.
+This guide is part of the broader HealthQuest learning system, where articles, tools, starter kits, and courses work together to help you build practical health skills step by step.
+You can explore the full HealthQuest learning ecosystem on the HealthQuest learning hub.

 Waking up occasionally is normal.